About the Author

 According to Medscape’s Wealth and Debt Report, 21% of radiologists are still paying off their student loans.

-Finding a better way to pay down this debt can do much in the way of relieving financial and emotional stress.
+Finding a better way to pay down this debt can do much to relieve financial and emotional stress.

 Read our guide on medical student loans for tips on managing debt and paying it back.